Infisical/k8-kms-plugin/README.md

 - [Universal Auth](https://infisical.com/docs/documentation/platform/identities/universal-auth): recommended if you're running the cluster on-premise.

 ## Installation
 The recommended cluster installation method of the KMS plugin is via [static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod).

-Thus, you will have to configure the following steps for each of the control plane nodes of your cluster.
+💡 **IMPORTANT NOTE**: If you have multiple control plane nodes, you will have to perform the following steps for each of them.

 ### 1. Add the Infisical KMS plugin
 Create the appropriate resource definition file for the Infisical KMS plugin.
 You can refer to the file [here](https://github.com/Infisical/k8-kms-plugin/blob/main/templates/infisical-kms-plugin.yaml) as the starting point.
 The following are the supported flags: